Ali-SaZa/loyality/PROJECT_HISTORY.md

 ## 📖 EXECUTIVE SUMMARY (READ THIS FOR QUICK UNDERSTANDING)

 ### What This Project Is
-A **Loyalty Program System** - a backend API that manages customer rewards, store operations, and transaction tracking for businesses that want to offer scratch card rewards and loyalty points to their customers.
+A **Loyalty Program System** - a full-stack application that manages customer rewards, store operations, and transaction tracking for businesses that want to offer scratch card rewards and loyalty points to their customers.

 ### Core Business Logic
 1. **Users** register and earn loyalty points through purchases